How can the internal quality of a printed circuit board be inspected and verified using cross section analysis?

 To complete the analysis a section of the circuit board is cut out (approximately one inch square) and is placed into a soft acrylic that hardens around it in the shape of a hockey puck.
 Thus the enclosed section of the board is called a “puck”.
 This allows the side view of the board to be easily viewable under a microscope for detailed inspection.

-Micro-section or cross section analysis is a threefold inspection tool of the internal makeup of a printed circuit board.
+Cross section or micro-section analysis is a threefold inspection tool of internal makeup of a printed circuit board.
 It is effective for in-process verification as well as a failure analysis.

 The sections can be taken from coupon sets produced with the production boards or directly from the boards themselves.
-The inspection criteria are normally set by the product specification cited by the customer – IPC 6012 class, MIL-PRF-55110/31032 or by the customer’s own requirements.
+The inspection criteria are normally set by the product specification city by the customer – MIL-PRF55110/31032, IPC 6012, or by the customer’s own requirements.

 Coupon designs are defined in IPC’s 2220 series of specifications and are intended to reflect the board’s design where required.